metapraveen/rehashed/src/posts/dose.md

 #### Oxytocin

 Oxytocin helps to create feelings of love, trust, enhancing trust, empathy, and connection between individuals.
-When brain have healthy levels of oxytocin it becomes confident, calmer and full filled.
+When brain has healthy levels of oxytocin it becomes confident, calmer and fulfilled.

 Modern lifestyle, with less face-to-face interaction, more stress, and increased reliance on technology, can disrupt natural oxytocin levels.
-Anything that distracts our capacity to connect with other reduces the this chemical in brain.
+Anything that distracts our capacity to connect with other reduces this chemical in brain.
 Connecting via social media moderately satisfies this chemical then chemical starts kicking back and starts dysfunctioning.

-How can one improve oxcytocin function?
+How can one improve oxytocin function?

 - Physical touch

-  - Anytime you touch a human or an animal oxcytocin raises in your brain
+  - Anytime you touch a human or an animal oxytocin raises in your brain

 - Contribution

-  - When you contribute something to improve someone else's life your oxcytocin level raises.
+  - When you contribute something to improve someone else's life your oxytocin level raises.
 This is because we evolved in groups helping each other in the wild to survive.

 - Active listening

-  - When someone speaks to you listening to them actively to undestand them raises oxytocin
+  - When someone speaks to you listening to them actively to understand them raises oxytocin

 - Style of self talk

-  - If your self talk often contains the list of things you are greatful for and things this gives boost to oxcytocin
+  - If your self talk often contains the list of things you are grateful for and things this gives boost to oxytocin

 - Celebrating achievements
-  - Celebrating even the small wins and achievements leads to higher oxcytocin and confidence
+  - Celebrating even the small wins and achievements leads to higher oxytocin and confidence

 #### Serotonin

-Also known as feel good chemical seretonin responsible for mood, energy & sleep.
-A big percentage of this gets generated in our gut and ultra processed food makes it hard to get healthy levels of seretonin.
-Low levels of seretonin is one of reasons behind low mood, brain fogg and tiredness.
+Also known as feel good chemical serotonin responsible for mood, energy & sleep.
+A big percentage of this gets generated in our gut and ultra processed food makes it hard to get healthy levels of serotonin.
+Low levels of serotonin is one of reasons behind low mood, brain fog and tiredness.

-How can one elevate seretonin levels?
+How can one elevate serotonin levels?

 - Gut Health